Plukio/FlashCard/README.md

 ## Technologies Used

 - Laravel: Framework used for server-side logic.
-- MySQL: Database for storing user data and flashcards.
+- SQLite: Database for storing user data and flashcards.
 - CSS: For styling the front-end components.

 ## Installation